The Tamaskan Dog, also known as the Tam, is a breed of dog that has been selectively bred to look like a wolf dog.

 These wolf-like dogs are not purebred as they are crossbred with many other dog breeds including the:

 - Alaskan Malamute

-There is also some debate about other dog breeds that have been bred into the bloodline, some have speculated the following two breeds too:
+There is also some debate about other dog breeds that have been bred into the black grey, red-grey, or wolf grey coated bloodline.
+Some have speculated the following two breeds of dog too:

 - Finnish Origin Huskies

 Although there are many Wolfdogs, these Tamaskan dogs are distinctly separate, a unique breed with their own fanbase and breed association.

 Growing in popularity since the 1980s, more questions are starting to be asked about these wonderful Tamaskan wolf dogs.